-Caroline Gebhardt, a body-based psychotherapist and registered yoga teacher, offers psychotherapy and mindful movement to adults and teens at Gaia Counseling, LLC in Decatur, GA.
+Caroline Gebhardt, a body-based psychotherapist and registered yoga teacher, offers psychotherapy and mindful movement to adults, teens, couples and families at Gaia Counseling, LLC in Decatur, GA.
 While specializing in disordered eating healing and maternal mental health journeys, she draws upon a blend of DBT, ACT, CBT, narrative therapy, psychodynamic theory and somatic psychotherapy from an attachment-based, trauma-informed framework.
 Combining cognitive and somatic therapies offers an integrative, unique approach for each client’s goals and needs.

 Caroline also offers mindful movement education through her business FLOW Training blending yoga practices, body-based writing, somatic psychology and developmental movement patterns to help reintegrate mind, body and spirit through an attachment-based theoretical perspective.
 The combination of her counseling experience and movement background led her to create the M-Bodied therapeutic approachfor individuals, couples and families to discover the wisdom and comfort of coming home to the body.

 Caroline participates in ongoing supervision with Janet Fluker, LPC and direction with Christy Burkett, LPC.

 Body-Based Psychotherapy specializing in Disordered Eating, Addictions, Anxiety, Depression, Maternal Mental Health, Mindful Movement & More in Atlanta and Decatur, Georgia.

 “This is your body, your greatest gift, pregnant with wisdom you do not hear, grief you thought was forgotten, and joy you have never known.” - Marion Woodman